analogdevicesinc/msdk/Libraries/Cordio/docs/CORDIO_USERGUIDE.md

-# Cordio BLE User Guide
+# Cordio Bluetooth LE User Guide

-This library implements the Bluetooth Low Energy stack , forked from [Packetcraft](https://github.com/packetcraft-inc/stacks).
+This library implements the Bluetooth Low Energy stack, forked from [Packetcraft](https://github.com/packetcraft-inc/stacks).
 It depends on additional libraries within the msdk repository.
-All of the applications utilizing this library can be found in the `Examples` directory of an MSDK installation.
+All applications utilizing this library can be found in the `Examples` directory of an MSDK installation.

 ## Supported Features

 * **LE Dual Mode Topology:** Advertise/Scan while maintaining multiple adjacent connections.
-* **2M PHY:** High speed PHY with 2 Mbps symbol rate.
+* **2M PHY:** High-speed PHY with 2 Mbps symbol rate.
 * **Coded PHY:** Forward error correction, 125 kbps or 500 kbps symbol rate.
 * **Extended Advertising:** Enhanced advertising and scanning.
 * **Periodic Advertising:** Broadcasting and receiving periodic advertisements.